aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 1. Global Tracer Provider which is factory for tracer.
 2. A processor which defines the method of sending the created elements (spans) onwards.
 3. A Trace Exporter to send traces to the OTEL Exporter Endpoint.
 4. Instrumenting the Application and DB library which are FAST API and SqlAlchemy.
-This step ensures that all requests which are made with this libraray are instrumented.
+This step ensures that all requests which are made with this library are instrumented.

 We have done this changes in the Application on the branch aws-opentelemetry.
-The first three steps are done over this [file](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/tracing.py)
-Check the 4th step for the Application [here](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/main.py#L11) and db over this [link](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/connect.py#L47)
+The first three steps are done over this [file](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/tracing.py), the 4th step for the Application [here](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/main.py#L11) and db over this [link](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/server/app/connect.py#L47).

 ## 2. Testing the Instrumentation locally